OpenEvalProject/evals/manuscripts/elife-93013/v1/manuscript.md

 The bulk polymerization rate was determined according to Doolittle et al., 2013.
 A linear regression was fitted to the linear region around the time point of half-maximal fluorescence.
 The depolymerization experiments were evaluated by fitting a single exponential function to the data, including a linear component that accounts for bleaching.

-## Co-sedimentation experiments
+### Co-sedimentation experiments

 Actin was polymerized at 20 μM for 3 hr at room temperature before being moved to 4°C overnight.
 For co-sedimentation experiments at pH 7.8, 5 μM of ‘aged’ F-actin and varying concentrations of human cofilin-1 were mixed in assay buffer C (10 mM Tris, pH 7.8, 100 mM KCl, 5 mM MgCl2, 0.5 mM EGTA, 0.1 mM DTT, and 0.1 mM ATP) to a final volume of 50 μL in 1.5 mL polypropylene centrifuge tubes (Beckman Coulter, Brea, CA) suited for high-speed centrifugation.
 For experiments performed at pH 6.5, assay buffer C was supplemented with piperazine-N,N′-bis(2-ethanesulfonic acid) (PIPES, pH 6.5) to a final concentration of 100 mM to induce a pH shift from 7.8 to 6.5.
 Actin and cofilin-1 were added after the pH shift.
 Samples were incubated for 10 min at 23°C and then centrifuged at 136,000 × g (15 min, 4°C).
 The pellet and supernatant fractions were subjected to SDS-PAGE and the gel was imaged at a ChemiDoc-MP-gel documentation system (Bio-Rad Laboratories, Hercules, CA).
 The amount of actin and cofilin-1 in the pellet and supernatant was determined via densitometry using the Image Lab software (Bio-Rad Laboratories).

-## Transient kinetic analysis of the actomyosin complex
+### Transient kinetic analysis of the actomyosin complex

 Myosin binding to pyrene-labeled actin leads to strong pyrene fluorescence quenching.
 Mixing of the rigor-pyrene-acto-NM2A-2R/NM2C-2R complex with an excess of unlabeled actin allows the determination of k-A (dissociation rate of myosin from F-actin in the absence of nucleotide).
 Prior to the experiment, pyrene-labeled phalloidin-stabilized WT or mutant F-actin and the myosin solutions were treated with apyrase (Merck KGaA, Darmstadt, Germany) to remove residual nucleotide.
 Pyrene-labeled actin was mixed with a 1.5-fold excess of NM2A-2R/NM2C-2R in assay buffer P (20 mM MOPS pH 7.0, 100 mM KCl, 5 mM MgCl2, 5 mM DTT) and incubated for 5 min on ice.
 The solution was mixed with an excess of chicken α-skeletal actin in assay buffer P to final concentrations of 0.5 μM pyrene-labeled actin, 0.75 μM NM2A-2R, and 5 μM α-skeletal actin.
 The solution was immediately transferred into the well of a black 96-well microplate with a transparent bottom and a lid (Corning, Corning, NY).
 Fluorescence was excited at 365 nm and measured at 407 nm in a CLARIOstar Plus microplate reader (BMG LABTECH, Offenburg, Germany) using bottom optics over 9 hr.
 The dissociation rate (k-A) of myosin from actin was determined by applying a single exponential fit to the data.

 The apparent affinity of NM2A-2R to WT or mutant F-actin in the absence (KA) or presence (KDA) of nucleotide was determined using the method developed by Kurzawa and Geeves, 1996.
 To determine KA, all protein samples were treated with apyrase before the experiment.
 Then, 100 nM pyrene-labeled phalloidin-stabilized F-actin was incubated with increasing concentrations of NM2A-2R (10–1300 nM) for 5 min on ice in assay buffer P without DTT.
 The solutions were shot against 20 µM ATP at a HiTech Scientific SF61 stopped-flow system (TgK Scientific Limited) in a 1:1 ratio at 20°C. Fluorescence was excited at 365 nm and recorded using a KV389 cutoff filter.
 At least five transients were averaged for each concentration of NM2A-2R and fitted using a single exponential function.
 The relative fluorescence amplitudes were plotted against the pre-mix myosin concentrations.
-The affinity was determined by applying a quadratic equation to the dataset, where A is the amplitude, Amax the amplitude under saturation, [F-actin] the actin concentration prior mix, [NM2A-2R] the variable NM2A-2R concentration, and K the dissociation constant in the absence or presence of nucleotide.A=Amax×([F−Actin]+[NM2A−2R]+K)−([F−Actin]+[NM2A−2R]+K)2−4×[F−Actin]×[NM2A−2R]2×[F−Actin]
+The affinity was determined by applying a quadratic equation to the dataset, where A is the amplitude, Amax the amplitude under saturation, [F-actin] the actin concentration prior mix, [NM2A-2R] the variable NM2A-2R concentration, and K the dissociation constant in the absence or presence of nucleotide.

+$$
+A=A_{max}\times([F−Actin]+[NM2A−2R]+K)−\sqrt{\frac{([F−Actin]+[NM2A−2R]+K)^{2}−4\times[F−Actin]\times[NM2A−2R]}{2\times[F−Actin]}}
+$$

 Slight modifications of the experimental protocol were necessary to determine KDA.
 Incubation with apyrase was omitted; instead, the pyrene actomyosin complex was incubated with 30 µM ADP (Merck KGaA) for 20 min on ice prior to measurement.
 To account for the lower affinity in the presence of ADP, the range of used myosin concentrations was extended up to 3000 nM.
 Additionally, the concentration of ATP in the mixing experiment was increased to 300 µM pre-mix.
 Data was recorded and evaluated as done for experiments without nucleotide.

 The apparent ATP affinity of the actomyosin complex was determined by mixing the apyrase-treated, pyrene-labeled, phalloidin-stabilized actomyosin complex with increasing concentrations of ATP at the stopped-flow system.
 Fitting an exponential function to the individual transients yields the ATP-dependent dissociation rate of NM2A-2R from F-actin (kobs).
 The kobs values were plotted against the corresponding ATP concentrations and a hyperbola was fitted to the data.
 The fit yields the apparent ATP affinity (1 /K1) of the actomyosin complex and the maximal dissociation rate k+2.
 The apparent second-order rate constant for ATP binding (K1k+2) was determined by applying a linear fit to the data obtained at low ATP concentrations (0–25 µM).

-## Molecular modeling
+### Molecular modeling

 Homology models of human cytoskeletal γ-actin, human cofilin-1, and the human NM2A motor domain were generated with MODELLER (Sali and Blundell, 1993).
 Models of filamentous human cytoskeletal γ-actin with bound cofilin-1 or NM2A motor domain were generated based on cryo-EM structures obtained from the Protein Data Bank of the barbed end side of a cofilactin cluster (PDB: 6UC4, 6UBY, 6VAO) (Huehn et al., 2020) and a human cytoplasmic actomyosin complex (PDB: 5JLH) (von der Ecken et al., 2016).
 The structures were accessed on May 25, 2023.
 Mutation E334Q was introduced using the mutagenesis tool in PyMOL (Schrödinger, 2015).
 PyMOL and ChimeraX (Goddard et al., 2018; Pettersen et al., 2021) were used for distance measurements and visualization of Coulomb surfaces.